-Watching it felt like a constant push and pull between fascination and fatigue.
-There are moments of pure genius that genuinely left me in awe.
-And then there are stretches where I found myself asking when the scene would finally move on.
+While watching this film, I constantly felt like I was being pulled and pushed betweenas fascination and fatigue.
+There are moments of pure genius that genuinely left me in awe as a film-lover but also a film-maker.
+But then, there are stretches where I found myself staring at the screen asking when the scene would finally move on.

-To call 2001 a “story” feels slightly misleading.
-It’s more accurate to say it’s a thematic journey.
+To call 2001 a “story” feels slightly strange.
+It’s more accurate to say it’s an exploration of themes and a journey.
 The film explores evolution, intelligence, technology, and humanity’s place in the universe.
-But instead of guiding you through these ideas with a clear narrative, it presents a series of moments and expects you to connect the dots.
+But instead of guiding you through these ideas with a clear narrative, it presents a series of moments (expanded through intensely long scenes at times) and then gives us the audience the time and space to connect the dots between the time jumps.

 The opening sequence with the apes is a perfect example.
 It’s long.
-Very long.
+Veeeeeeeery long.
 At times, too long.
-But what Kubrick is doing here is laying the foundation for everything that follows.
+But, at the heard to it what Kubrick is doing here is laying the foundation for everything that is to follow.
 The discovery of tools as a means of survival, and then as a weapon, becomes the starting point of human evolution.
 That iconic cut from the bone to the orbiting satellite is one of the greatest transitions in cinema history.
 And when you understand that the satellite is implied to be a nuclear weapon, the meaning deepens.
 It’s not just evolution.
 It’s escalation.
+(By the way, watching in 2026, humans dressed and acting as apes is hilarious.
+But I say that as a spoilt film fan in the year 2026)

 The monolith sits at the centre of everything.
+A giant black tablet.
+That's all it is.
+No detail.
+No information.
 It represents intervention, intelligence, or perhaps something beyond human comprehension.
 Each time it appears, it marks a leap forward.
 From apes discovering tools, to humans reaching the moon, to Dave’s transformation near Jupiter.
 The film suggests that evolution is being guided.
 That humanity is part of a much larger design.

 By the time we reach the final act, where Dave enters the strange room and witnesses himself ageing, the film fully leans into abstraction.
 It stops explaining and starts provoking.
 The transformation into the Starchild is not something the film tells you.
 It’s something you have to interpret.